A Travel Guide To Port Said, Egypt (And Hidden Gems)

 The Nile Delta coastal town (at the entry point of the Suez Canal) no longer boasts the Greek or Italian communities that once made it a melting pot of Mediterranean cultures.

-But Port Said hasn’t lost its breezy charm and laid-back feel, or the fish markets, historic villas and remnants of its past that make it a refreshing day trip from Cairo.
+But Port Said hasn’t lost its breezy charm and laid-back feel.
+It also boasts fish markets, historic villas and remnants of the past that make it a refreshing daytrip from Cairo.

 A difficult history of Port Said